Nested Loops

 // needed to avoid duplication of Employee records

-Hibernate 3.6.0 generates the following SQL statements:
+Hibernate 3.6.0 generates the following SQL statement:

 select distinct